HScheiber/STAT545-hw-Scheiber-Hayden/hw04/tidy_joins.md

 </tr>
 </tbody>
 </table>
 This type of data format is human readable, but it isn't the best format for `ggplot`.
 The only types of plots I could *maybe* see being easier with these formats are comparisons between different years or different continents.
-Even then, it seems to make colouring points by continent more awkward.
+However, it seems to make colouring points by continent very awkward.

 ``` r
 ggplot(data.lifeExp.wide,aes(x = year)) +